-When shopping for a new heating or cooling system, the current minimal efficiency ratings are 13 SEER for air conditioners and heat pumps, and 80% AFUE for gas furnaces.
-ENERGY STAR products are 14.5 SEER and higher for air conditioners and heat pumps; 14 SEER for packaged systems; and 90% AFUE and higher for gas furnaces.
+When shopping for a new heating or cooling system, the current minimal efficiency ratings are 13 SEER for air conditioning systems installed in Northern climates and 14 SEER for heat pumps and air conditioners installed in any other region; 14 SEER for packaged systems; and 80% AFUE for gas furnaces ENERGY STAR products are 14.5 SEER and higher for air conditioners and heat pumps; 14 SEER for packaged systems; and 90% AFUE and higher for gas furnaces.

 Employ the “Goldilocks and the Three Bears” philosophy.

 The size (capacity) of the heating/cooling system should be just right.
 A system too large will cool the home too quick just to satisfy the thermostat setting, and will not remove enough moisture from the air.
 This will also cause the product to start and stop more, shortening the life of the equipment.
 If the size is too small, then the furnace will continually run in the winter; and in the summer, the air conditioner will do the same.